What is a stroke?

-Other treatments for stroke often follow emergency measures for stroke to help people regain their strength, avoid complications, and prevent a subsequent stroke.
+Other treatments for stroke often come after the emergency measures for stroke to help people regain their strength, avoid complications, and prevent a subsequent stroke.
 Other treatments include:

 Regular follow-up care to help monitor your treatment and progress and to address any problems or complications promptly

-Some complementary treatments may help people to better cope with a stroke and potential complications.
+Some complementary treatments may help people cope in the aftermath of a stroke.
 These treatments, sometimes referred to as alternative therapies, are used in conjunction with traditional medical treatments.
 Complementary treatments are not meant to substitute for traditional medical care.
 Be sure to notify your doctor if you are consuming nutritional supplements or homeopathic (nonprescription) remedies as they may interact with the prescribed medical therapy.